 Retirement Income Options

-Under the Pension Plan, you may choose to receive your benefit in retirement under one of four lifetime benefit options including a 3% annual benefit increase each July (adjustment only applicable for FRS service earned prior to July 1, 2011).
+Under the Pension Plan, you may choose to receive your benefit in retirement under one of four lifetime benefit options and may include an annual benefit increase each July (adjustment only applicable for FRS service earned prior to July 1, 2011).
+If you are initially enrolled in the Pension Plan on or after July 1, 2011 you will not have a cost-of-living increase after retirement.
 Option 1 provides a monthly benefit for your lifetime, but does not provide a continuing benefit to a beneficiary.
 Option 2 provides a reduced monthly benefit for your lifetime, with a guarantee that your beneficiary will be eligible for a continuing benefit for 10 years from the date you retire.
 After 10 years of retirement, no benefits are payable to your beneficiary, in the event of your death.

 Options 3 and 4 provide a continuing benefit to your spouse or other dependent beneficiary who is your joint annuitant.
 Option 3 provides a reduced benefit to both you and your joint annuitant in the same amount for as long as you or they are living.
 Option 4 provides an adjusted monthly benefit for you and your joint annuitant and is reduced upon the death of either.